 In the history of our civilisation, only a few events have managed to cause as much global disruption as COVID-19.
-Since the first recorded case in December 2019, there have been over 130 million cases of infection and nearly three million deaths worldwide.
-Currently, people in 223 countries, areas or territories have been affected by the pandemic.
+Since the first recorded case in December 2019, there have been over 160 million cases of infection and nearly three million deaths worldwide.
+Currently, people in over 220 countries, areas or territories have been affected by the pandemic.

 Currently, people in 223 countries, areas or territories have been affected by the pandemic.

-Development in low-income countries has come to a grinding halt because of COVID-19 restrictions.
-Essential services, such as health care, education, and socio-economic development have been severely interrupted, causing an entire generation to lose valuable time for learning, development, and so much more.
+COVID-19 lockdowns and restrictions have had a significant impact on access to basic services, such as health care, education and employment. socio-economic development have been severely interrupted, causing an entire generation to lose valuable time for learning, development, and so much more.

 Our work in the areas of water, sanitation, and hygiene (WASH) have been vital to our COVID response in the vulnerable communities we support.

-For instance, the WASH-related awareness-building activities and sanitation facilities we delivered in the Democratic Republic of Congo (DRC) during the Ebola outbreak of 2018 are helping these communities to control and contain the virus.
-Something as simple as understanding the importance of hand-washing and basic hygiene is now making a world of difference to people living in the DRC.
+WASH-related awareness-raising activities we delivered in the Democratic Republic of Congo (DRC) during the Ebola outbreak of 2018 are helping these communities to control and contain the virus.
+Something as simple as understanding the importance of handwashing and basic hygiene is now making a world of difference to people living in the DRC.

-Our existing programs and partnerships with communities around the world have helped inform our COVID-19 responses and ensure that they are swift and effective in the communities we work in.
-We have been working tirelessly to provide vulnerable families with the resources they most need to survive and contain the effects of the virus.
+Our existing programs and partnerships with communities around the world have helped to inform our COVID-19 responses and ensure that they are swift and effective in the communities in which we work.

 In the Cox's Bazar refugee camp in Bangladesh, where over 1.3 million Rohingya people are living in poverty, the risk of the spread of COVID-19 is heightened, due to the combined threats of poor living conditions, cramped living conditions and a highly contagious, life-threatening virus.